Mr. Clean and Pine-Sol are two of the biggest names in cleaning supplies.

 - Rinse well.

 - For toilet bowls, pour ½ cup of Pine-Sol into the bowl and brush well.
-Flush the toilet.
+Then, flush the toilet.

 - Rub the product onto grease spots or heavy stains.